RylexOff/Prout-Script/README.md

 ### Execution

 1. Plug in your Rubber Ducky.
+2. Modify the code to specify your preferred browser and video link.
-2. The script will automatically execute, raising the volume to the maximum and opening a specific webpage.
+3. The script will automatically execute, raising the volume to the maximum and opening the specified webpage or video.

 ## Contributing